eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::FieldEEzsigntemplateelementdependencyOperator;
 use EzmaxApi::Object::FieldEEzsigntemplateelementdependencyValidation;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldDependencyrequirement;
+use EzmaxApi::Object::FieldEEzsigntemplateformfieldPositioning;
+use EzmaxApi::Object::FieldEEzsigntemplateformfieldPositioningoccurence;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldgroupSignerrequirement;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldgroupTooltipposition;
 use EzmaxApi::Object::FieldEEzsigntemplateformfieldgroupType;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureAttachmentnamesource;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureDependencyrequirement;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureFont;
+use EzmaxApi::Object::FieldEEzsigntemplatesignaturePositioning;
+use EzmaxApi::Object::FieldEEzsigntemplatesignaturePositioningoccurence;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureTooltipposition;
 use EzmaxApi::Object::FieldEEzsigntemplatesignatureType;
 use EzmaxApi::Object::FieldENotificationpreferenceStatus;